Guy Ritchie: 2016–present: Aladdin and return to crime films

-Ritchie began filming his next film, a war drama titled The Covenant starring Jake Gyllenhaal, Dar Salim, Antony Starr and Emily Beecham, in February 2022 in Alicante, Spain.
-In June of that year, it was announced that Ritchie had signed on to direct a live-action film adaptation of Disney's Hercules.
+Ritchie followed up Wrath of Man with the spy thriller Operation Fortune: Ruse de Guerre, again starring Statham.
+It was scheduled for release in cinemas on 18 March 2022, but was pulled from the schedule a month prior without an explanation; it was eventually released in the United States on 3 March 2023, by Lionsgate.
+Ritchie next filmed the war drama The Covenant, starring Jake Gyllenhaal, Dar Salim, Antony Starr and Emily Beecham, in February 2022 in Alicante, Spain.
+The film was released in the United States on 21 April 2023.
+In June 2022, it was announced that Ritchie had signed on to direct a live-action film adaptation of Disney's Hercules.